2023

 Altitude profile ●●○○○

-The route is mostly flat in Germany and Austria on well-maintained cycle paths, in Slovakia and Hungary also on farm tracks, gravelled dams and country roads.
+The route is mostly flat in Germany and Austria on well-maintained bike paths, in Slovakia and Hungary also on farm roads, gravelled dams and country roads.

 • Parking information

-Public car park in Passau, costs: approx. 5 € per day.
+Public parking garage in Passau, cost approx. 5 € per day.

 • Return to Passau